jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/video-and-data.rst

 ==========

 * C++ application with GStreamer and rosbag2 from ``dvrk_data``
-* Synchronized multi-channel recorder for stereo video streams, audio, and robot kinematic telemetry (written to MCAP rosbags and MP4 video files)
+* Multi-channel recorder for stereo video streams, audio, and robot kinematic telemetry (written to MCAP rosbags and MP4 video files)
 * https://github.com/jhu-dvrk/dvrk_data

 ::